ryanueda/Deep-Learning-Classification-On-MNIST-Dataset-With-CNN/README.md

 # Deep-Learning-Classification-On-Fashion-MNIST-Dataset-With-CNN
-Usage Of Convolutional Neural Networks (CNN) To Produce Deep Learning Models For MNIST Digits Classification
+Usage Of Convolutional Neural Networks (CNN) To Produce Deep Learning Models For Fashion MNIST Classification

 ## Dataset
 Fashion-MNIST is a dataset of Zalando's article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.